msuiche/LiveCloudKd/README.md

 	ReadInterfaceHvmmDrvInternal - read data directly from kernel memory.
 Much faster, then ReadInterfaceWinHv, but uses undocument structures).
 See description of -m option.
 Default reading method is ReadInterfaceHvmmDrvInternal.

 	WriteInterfaceWinHv - uses Hyper-V hypercall for writing to guest OS memory.
-	WriteInterfaceHvmmDrvInternal - read data directly from kernel memory.
-Much faster, then ReadInterfaceWinHv, but uses undocument structures).
+	WriteInterfaceHvmmDrvInternal - write data directly to kernel memory.
+Much faster, then WriteInterfaceWinHv, but uses undocument structures).
 See description of -m option.
-Default reading method is WriteInterfaceHvmmDrvInternal.
+Default writing method is WriteInterfaceHvmmDrvInternal.

 Tested on Full VM from in Windows 10, Windows Server 2016, Windows Server 2019 and Windows Server 2022 preview.